shashaaankkkkkk-code/HackathonHub/README.md

 # Contributing to HackathonHub

-If you are interested in contributing to HackathonHub, please read the [Contribution Guidelines](CONTRIBUTING.md) before getting started.
+If you are interested in contributing to HackathonHub, please read the [Contribution Guidelines](https://github.com/shashaaankkkkk/CodeFlix/blob/main/CONTRIBUTING.md) before getting started.

 We welcome all contributions and appreciate your interest in making HackathonHub better!

 Happy Contributing! 🚀

+### License

+This project is licensed under the [MIT License](LICENSE).

+## Contact

+For questions or feedback, contact [Shashank](https://github.com/shashaaankkkkk) via [Email](shashankshekhar8534@gmail.com).